nicktohzyu/user-data-management/README.md

 - 2048 maximum connections between backend server and database Ran for 5+ minutes

-Varying from 100 to 1000 connections in the pool, p99 value for a round trip request remained between 8-9ms.
+Without the cache layer, varying from 100 to 1000 connections in the pool at 1000 QPS, p99 value for a round trip request remained between 8-9ms.
 This is an excellent latency level and exceeded the original goal of 200ms.

+With Redis cache, testing from 1000 to 4000 QPS, round trip time p99 was reduced to under 4 ms.

+# Learning points
+One issue I encountered early on was that round trip requests were taking in excess of 10 seconds.
+I added latency tracking (prometheus) to each section of the flow, and identified that the DB was the primary cause of the latency.
+I confirmed that the issue was caused by improperly setting up the table, such that no primary key had been set.

+Another issue was that the backend server would stop responding after serving a specific number of requests.
+I investigated by first measuring this number, and looked in the code for matching values.
+I then tweaked those values to identify the variable that was correlated with this.
+It turned out that the matching variable was the number of connections in the DB pool.
+The cause of the error was that I did not close the DB rows after retrieving them, hence the DB connections remained waiting indefinitely, and the max number of connections was quickly reached.

 # What I would do if there were more time
 - Implement the user-facing web page
+- Password hashing
 - Add image storage server with AWS S3 integration
 - Write unit tests
 - Implmenent token staling based on login time